Mykrobe-tools/mykrobe-atlas/docs/desktop-release.md

 	> If you see an error similar to `skipped publishing file=<file> reason=existing type not compatible with publishing type tag=<tag> version=<tag> existingType=release publishingType=draft`, check that the GitHub release you are publishing too is in 'draft' mode and not 'published'

-6. Repeat steps 3–5 for each platform
+5. Repeat steps 3–5 for each platform

-7. Publish the release using GitHub - make sure that 'This is a pre-release' is unchecked or this release will be overlooked by the auto-updater.
+6. Publish the release using GitHub - make sure that 'This is a pre-release' is unchecked or this release will be overlooked by the auto-updater.

-## License agreement

-The EULA located in `/desktop/resources/build` is displayed to the user as part of installation.

 ## See next